Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 }
 ```

-The process function takes in the crawl result which we define later
+The process function takes in the crawl result which we'll define later.
-and perform an action on it.
-Since the function is going to be called by
+The function is only going to return an error.
-the crawler on each page we cannot get any return value and give it back to caller.
+Since a lot of operations can be done in this function we are not returning any value.

 ### Distribute and Collect Result from Workers